 Bright sunlight can also have a drying effect on your eyes.
 In bright conditions, wearing sunglasses will also prevent your eyes from UV rays, which can damage sensitive cells within the eyes.
 When looking for sunglasses, look for:

 - a statement that the sunglasses offer 100% UV protection

 Not only helpful for eyes, but keeping hydrated with a bottle of water could help maintain your concentration when driving.*

 Take a break every couple of hours – the Department of Transport recommends about 15 minutes break every 2 hours and make sure you don’t start a long trip if you’re already tired.
 This can help your eyes rest, and also help to give you time to mentally recover your concentration.

 Time your Drive

 With common sleep patterns usually between 10pm to 6am, driving between these times can potentially add to your fatigue, particularly if you haven’t had sufficient sleep the night before.
 Judge how long your trip will take, and aim to drive during the day to help avoid or minimise feelings of tiredness, and potentially dry eyes too.

 Refresh your Eyes

-Actimist™ 2in1 Tired + Uncomfortable Eye Spray** can help soothe tired, uncomfortable eyes.
+Actimist™ 2in1 Tired + Uncomfortable Eye Spray** can help relieve tired, uncomfortable eyes.
 It’s easy to apply, but make sure you stop over before you do.
 During your break, simply take off the cap and spray over each closed eye one to two times.
-Actimist 2in1 Tired + Uncomfortable Eye Spray can provide instant relief for up to four hours.
+Actimist 2in1 Tired + Uncomfortable Eye Spray can provide relief for up to four hours.